Fraunhofer-AISEC/codyze/docs/content/en/docs/Getting Started/installation.md

 ## Install Eclipse Plugin

-Codyze can be installed from the following Eclipse update site: [https://breakpoint-security.de/update](https://breakpoint-security.de/update).
+Codyze can be installed from the following Eclipse update site: [https://update.breakpoint-security.com](https://update.breakpoint-security.com).
 It has been tested against Eclipse 2019-04 and later.

-1. Go to _Windows->Preferences->CPG Analysis_ and configure the path the analysis server
+1. Go to _Windows->Preferences->Codyze Code Analysis_ and configure the path to the analysis server binary

 <img src="/img/eclipse-plugin-2.png"
     alt="Configuring Eclipse Plugin"